 It’s not the kind of kick that will have you reaching for a glass of water.
 It’s the kind of heat that says, “Good morning!” and then begs you to come back for another sip so you can say howdy again.

-The complex flavors are really intense, and make for an amazing way to start the day.
+The complex flavors are really intense, compared to more sweet and simple recipes like our mixed berry smoothie, and make for an amazing way to start the day.
 In addition, you can use this recipe as a great post-workout recovery option.

 That’s actually when I have been enjoying it lately, since I started working out in the afternoon.
 I need something to fill me up after putting all that work in, but that won’t fill me up to the point that I won’t want to eat dinner.Print